Arts based research

 ‘I found it intriguing and want to know more.’

+Learning to Live with Fog Monsters was Highly Commended, at the Geographical Association Publishers Award 2022.
 Hard copies of the book are available – please get in touch via the contact page.

 You can read the digital version here.